Skip to main content

 await this.puppeteer.setPageUseProxy(page)

-This method associates a browser page with an A-Parser thread for correct proxy operation, it must be called immediately after creating the page:
+This method links the browser page to the A-Parser thread for correct proxy operation; it must be called immediately after creating the page:

 const page = await browser.newPage();